Cuncolim Massacre: Background

-The Massacre
+The massacre

-Five Jesuits, including Rodolfo Acquaviva, met in the Church at Orlim on 15 July 1583 and then proceeded to Cuncolim.
+Five Jesuits, including Rodolfo Acquaviva, met in the church at Orlim on 15 July 1583 and then proceeded to Cuncolim.
 They were accompanied by one Portuguese layman (Gonçalo Rodrigues) and 14 native converts, with the objective of erecting a cross and selecting ground for building a church.
 Meanwhile, several villagers in Cuncolim, after holding a council, advanced in large numbers, armed with swords, lances, and other weapons, towards the spot where the Christians were.

-According to Anthony D'Souza, writing in the Catholic Encyclopaedia, Gonçalo Rodrigues leveled his gun at the advancing crowd, but was stopped by Fr.
-Alfonso Pacheco who said: "We are not here to fight."
+According to Anthony D'Souza, writing in the Catholic Encyclopaedia, Gonçalo Rodrigues leveled his gun at the advancing crowd, but was stopped by Alfonso Pacheco who said: "We are not here to fight."
 Then, he addressed the crowd in Konkani, their native language, he said "Do not be afraid".
 Following this, the villagers attacked the party.

-Father Rodolfo received five cuts from a scimitar and a spear and was killed on the spot.
+Rodolfo received five cuts from a scimitar and a spear and was killed on the spot.
 According to D'Souza, he died praying to God to forgive the assailants.
-Next, the crowd turned on Fr.
-Peter Berno who was horribly mutilated, and Fr.
-Pacheco who, wounded with a spear, fell on his knees extending his arms in the form of a cross.
-Fr.
+Next, the crowd turned on Peter Berno who was horribly mutilated, and Pacheco who, wounded with a spear, fell on his knees extending his arms in the form of a cross.
 António Francisco was shot with arrows, and his head was split open with a sword.
-Br.
 Francisco Aranha, wounded at the outset by a scimitar and a lance, fell down a deep declivity into the thick crop of a rice-field, where he lay until he was discovered.
 He was then carried to a Hindu idol, to which he was bidden to bow his head.
 Upon his refusal to do this, he was tied to a tree and was shot to death with arrows.
 The spot where this tree stood is marked with an octagonal monument surmounted by a cross, which was repaired by the Patriarch of Goa in 1885.

 Along with the five priests, Gonçalo Rodrigues and the 14 Goan Catholics were also killed.
 Of the latter, one was Domingo, a boy of Cuncolim, who was a student at Rachol Seminary, and had accompanied the priests on their expeditions to Cuncolim and pointed out to them the Hindu temples.
 He was killed by his own Hindu uncle for assisting the priests.

-Afonso - a native of Margão or Verna, was an altar-boy of Fr.
-Pacheco and followed him closely, carrying his breviary.
+Afonso, a native of Margão or Verna, was an altar server of Pacheco and followed him closely, carrying his breviary.
 His hands were cut off on his refusal to part with the breviary and he was cut through his knee-joints to prevent his escape.
-He survived in this condition until the next day when he was found and killed.
+The boy survived in this condition until the next day when he was found and killed.
 He was later buried in the Church of the Holy Ghost at Margao in South Goa.
 Several of the victims, including Francisco Rodrigues and Paolo da Costa had earlier affirmed their desire to be martyred for the Church.